Some generaltips when taking a history of depression:

-- Be careful with your “active listening” fillers – nodding and making affirmative noises to show engagement may be more appropriate than saying “Okay…”, you may accidentally re-affirm some of the patient’s negative beliefs about themselves or their situation.
+Be careful with your “active listening” fillers – nodding and making affirmative noises to show engagement may be more appropriate than saying “Okay…”, however, be careful not to accidentally re-affirm some of the patient’s negative beliefs about themselves or their situation.

 Opening the consultation

 Wash your hands and don PPE if appropriate.